dcuka-foss/rasm/README.md

 # Overview
 RASM is a simple assembler for the RISC-V assembly language.
-This was developed while assisting someone in learning assembly language and it was easy and fun to implement!
+I wrote this while assisting someone in learning assembly language and it was easy and fun to implement!
 RASM reads a source file and makes 2 passes through the instructions to create an executable version of the program.
 The first pass creates a symbol table of registers and labels and the second pass does the actual translation into the executable format.

 ## Key features
 * Declare mnemonic names for registers